artgo-labs/artgo/README.md

 outputs:

+- `BidRecord` record

-- success --`Bid` record to admin, if amount greater than previous, refund the previous.
+- success --`BidRecord` record to admin, if amount greater than previous, refund the previous.
 Otherwise, tx will fail.

 usage: